 José "Pepe" Mujica, 77, is possibly the world's most atypical politician.
 He used to be an urban guerrilla fighter and spent 14 years in prison during the military dictatorship in the 70s, 80s.
 A few years after his release from prison (amnesty was granted to political prisoners after the dictatorship ended and democracy returned), he was elected to Congress and then became a member of the Uruguayan Senate.
 He has been President since 2010 (Uruguay has 5 year Presidential terms).
 He does not…Continue

 Winners of the 2012 Nikon Small World Photomicrography Competition.
 It must have been so hard to pick a First Place Winner; there are some truly beautiful and remarkable photos there!
 I loved the…Continue

 I’m trying something different for this blog.
 Normally I highlight a combination of science news or studies that I pick from within our site, and others that were not posted on our site, but that I find interesting.
 For this edition, I’m highlighting only news and studies from outside our site, and the blog will also be shorter.
-The reasons I’m doing this are: 1) it’s…Continue
+The reasons I’m doing this are: 1)…Continue

 OUR SOLAR SYSTEM

 Evidence of past flowing water on Mars discovered by NASA’s Curiosity Rover.
 It’s not the first …Continue